AFRICA is the fountainhead of human genetic diversity.

 The Yao lost their trade monopoly and were subjected to slave raids by the Lomwe-Makau.

 Ravaged by migrating Ngoni, they were forced to migrate from their homeland in large numbers and settle in Malawi, bringing Islam.

 Violence and conflict subsequently wracked the interior, entire areas were depopulated, societies disintegrated and local economies collapsed.

 A long-lasting drought precipitated famine in the early 1830s, and in 1831, the Island of Mozambique was forced to import food.

 The rise and expansion of the Zulu kingdom in the first three decades of the 19th Century unleashed a series of migrating raiding groups across the sub-continent two of which penetrated Mozambique; killing and plundering, adding to the misery and economic chaos created by the slave trade and drought.

 The independence of Brazil from Portugal in 1822, led to renewed interest on the part of the Portuguese in their African possessions.

 But achieving actual control was another matter.

-Inland the Gaza kingdom of the Shangaan in the south, the Barue in the centre, the Prazos in the Zambezi Valley and the Makua in the north as well as the Sultanate of Angoche rejected Portuguese claims and resisted attempts to enforce them.
-Portuguese authority only became effective over these South East African territories in the 1920s.
+The Gaza Kingdom of the Shangaan in the south, the Barue in the centre, the Prazos in the Zambezi Valley and the Makua in the north as well as the Sultanate of Angoche rejected Portuguese claims and resisted attempts to enforce them.
+Portuguese authority only became effective over the territory the 1920s.